Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In this example we create a square using a 2D set.
-Which is the calculation X<sup>2</sup>.
+In this example, we create a square using a 2D set, which is the calculation X<sup>2</sup>.

 <br /><br />

-We will talk about what a square actually is in the geometry section.
+In the geometry section, we will talk about what a square is.

 <br /><br />

 Our set is 0,1,4,9,16,25,36,49.

-So the first number in the set is 0.
+So, the first number in the set is 0.
 Which means the starting value is 0. <h3>var start = 0;</h3>

 Subtracting the next value into the previous value gives us.